WebFiori/framework/README.md

 * Access management by assigning system user a set of privileges.
 * Customized sessions manager.
 * Support for creating and sending nice-looking HTML emails.
-* Autoloading of user defined classes (loading composer packages also supported).
+* Autoload of user defined classes (loading composer packages also supported).
 * Ability to create background tasks and let them run in specific time using CRON.
 * Well-defined file upload and file handling sub-system.
-* Basic support for running the framework throgh CLI.
+* Basic support for running the framework through CLI.
 * Ability to implement custom CLI commands.

 ## Standard Libraries